 Strengths: Modular design, nice long top rail, folding or telescoping stock, available in 308 in the XCR-M or 223 in the XCR-L, easy cleaning piston driven system, adjustable gas, ambidextrous, uses STANAG magazines in 223, very nice trigger, cool bolt release.

-Weaknesses: Some bugs will still need to be worked out since it’s a new design, it’s twice the cost of a high end AR15, front heavy compared to an AR, some owners have issues with accuracy.
+Weaknesses: It’s twice the cost of a high end AR15, front heavy compared to an AR (now resolved with new variants), some owners have issues with accuracy.

 A black rifle that might get you a pass with your more traditional hunting buddies.
-I can’t say I own one, but I know my readers would be ticked off if I didn’t include the original mini 14 in this top 10.
+I’ve owned them in the past, and I know my readers would be ticked off if I didn’t include the original mini 14 in this top 10.

 Strengths: Low maintenance design, simple reciprocating charging handle, several models available, plenty of aftermarket support, new target model is supposed to be decently accurate, and the Mini Thirty is upsized for 7.62×39 fun.